CodeOp-tech/fspt33-scaffolding/README.md

    app.use(cors());
    ```

-5. Comment out the following line in `app.js` (around line 17) to prevent serving static files:
+6. Comment out the following line in `app.js` (around line 17) to prevent serving static files:

    ```javascript
    // app.use(express.static(path.join(__dirname, 'public')));
    ```

-6. Copy the `data` folder from this repo into your project.
+7. Copy the `data` folder from this repo into your project.
 This folder should contain:

    - `init_db.sql`: A file containing the SQL code to build your database

-7. Copy the `config` folder from this repo into your project.
+8. Copy the `config` folder from this repo into your project.
 This folder should contain:

    - `db.js`: A wrapper around DB connections, allowing the use of `pool.query()` in your code.
    - `migrate.js`: A migration file to (re)create DB tables and insert sample data.

-8. Copy the `controllers` folder from this repo into your project.
+9. Copy the `controllers` folder from this repo into your project.
 This is where you will build the logic for your routes.
 Currently, it just contains an example file so you can get everything connected.
 You can change and add to this later to fit your own needs.
-Look at your [class activites](https://github.com/CodeOp-tech/fspt33-databases/) if you'd like more examples.
+Look at your [class activites](https://github.com/CodeOp-tech/fspt33-databases/) if you'd like more examples of controller functions.

-9. As part of the automatic Express setup, you will have a `routes`folder with two starter files: `index.js`and `users.js`.
+10. As part of the automatic Express setup, you will have a `routes`folder with two starter files: `index.js`and `users.js`.

 Update `index.js` to import and use your example controller.
 Your final `index.js` file should look like this: